-These are similar to grooved pins in that they have serrations around the diameter.
+Knurled Pins are similar to grooved pins that have serrations around the diameter.
 However, knurled pins feature many more serrations.
 They are press fit fasteners that, when compressed into a hole, extrude radial forces to hold the fastener in place.

 - The best fastener for die casting and plastic application; superior fastening in the assembly of components which have thin cross sections and for formed sheet metal hinges